Advertiser Disclosure

 However, your merchant account provider has the right to charge you a reasonable amount for processing these transactions.
 While some providers allow you to process EBT transactions for free, most will charge a small per-transaction fee.
 (Dharma Merchant Services, for example, charges a flat $0.10 for each EBT transaction.)

 Unfortunately, most providers on the market do not disclose their pricing for EBT transactions on their websites — requiring you to search your contract documents or discuss it with your sales representative to get a straight answer.
 Be especially vigilant if your merchant account uses flat-rate or tiered pricing, as you might be paying the same rates for EBT transactions as you do for regular credit or debit card purchases.
-This would result in a huge windfall for your provider, as there’s no interchange fee that needs to be passed on with EBT transactions.
+This would result in a huge windfall for your provider, as no interchange fee needs to be passed on with EBT transactions.

-This won’t make a difference for most merchants who accept both EBT and traditional debit/credit card transactions.
-However, if you have a merchant account that is set up only to accept EBT payments, you should not be charged any PCI compliance fees.
+You should also know that PCI-DSS compliance requirements do not apply to EBT transactions.
+This won’t make a difference for most merchants who accept EBT and traditional debit/credit card transactions.
+However, if a merchant account is set up only to accept EBT payments, you should not be charged any PCI compliance fees.

-The SNAP EBT Third Party Processor (TPP) List and Guidance to Retailers provides a list of FNS-approved providers that support EBT payments.
+The SNAP EBT Third Party Processor (TPP) List and Guidance to Retailers lists FNS-approved providers that support EBT payments.
 Now over five years old, it’s quite dated and appears to be under revision.
-Nonetheless, it has some useful tips for selecting a merchant account provider that supports EBT payments.
+Nonetheless, it has useful tips for selecting a merchant account provider that supports EBT payments.
 In examining the list of vendors provided by the FNS, we note that most of the processors included on the list that we’ve reviewed have received mediocre to below-average overall ratings.
+Because of this, we highly recommend that you disregard the processors listed with FNS and select one that we’ve reviewed favorably.

 How Do Stores Get Reimbursed For EBT Payments?

+If a customer pays for a purchase with an EBT card, it’s processed much like a debit card.
 The primary difference, however, is that the funds don’t come out of the customer’s bank account.
 Instead, transactions are funded from benefits provided through SNAP, TANF, or other public assistance programs.
 These funds are ultimately disbursed by the USDA (or other sponsoring government agency).
 The EBT program, including EBT cards and the software to read them that’s installed on your terminal, is designed to ensure that beneficiaries can only use an EBT card for authorized purchases.
 Funds from EBT transactions usually reach your bank account within two business days.

 How Do I Accept EBT At My Store?